Ukraine brings in law to try fugitive Yanukovich in absentia

 Yanukovich, who was followed by senior ministers and aides when he fled to Russia, left property in the country including a huge estate outside Kiev and at least one villa on the Black Sea.

-The signing of the law takes place as the pro-Western authorities try to rid the state bureaucracy of sympathisers of Yanukovich and corrupt officials deemed to have taken kick-backs during his rule.
+The signing of the law takes place as the pro-Western authorities try to rid the state bureaucracy of sympathizers of Yanukovich and corrupt officials deemed to have taken kick-backs during his rule.

 The overthrow of the Moscow-backed Yanukovich triggered the annexation of Crimea by Russia and pro-Russian separatist rebellions in the east which have caused the biggest crisis in relations between Russia and the West since the Cold War.